MI-OSiRIS/mi-osiris.github.io/domains/genome-stunting.md

 does not group with other West African languages and the geographical origins of the group are uncertain.
-Thus, there is interest by population geneticists to use our data to determine genetic affinities with other ethnic groups to solve the question of their origin and time of isolation.
-We will use the OSiRIS platform to share the data with population geneticists at the University of Michigan.
+Thus, there is interest by population geneticists to use our data to determine genetic affinities with other ethnic groups to solve the question of their origin and time of isolation. <span class="light-em">We will use the OSiRIS platform to share the data with population geneticists at the University of Michigan.</span>

 As stunting leads to a wide array of health problems from poor cognitive function to metabolic syndrome, it is important to understand how it is transmitted to the next